Tips and Tricks

 Option 2

-Completely turn off the processing of Latte tags inside an element using n:syntax:
+Completely disable the processing of Latte tags within an element using n:syntax:

 <script n:syntax="off">